VlcekGroup/G12KBA/README.md

 # G12KBA
-G1-G2 scheme for the HF-GKBA
+HF-GKBA code with efficient time-linear formulation employing one- and two-body Green's functions

 # Overview:
-c++ code which implements the G1-G2 scheme for the propagation of of the equal time non-equilibrium Green's function (NEGF).
-The method implemented is based off the following paper https://journals.aps.org/prb/abstract/10.1103/PhysRevB.101.245101.
-This code uses the GW self-energy and allows to the propagation of the equal time NEGF for Hubbard like models with multiple orbitals per site and long range interactions.
+Efficient and scalable c++ code, optimized for HW operated by the National Energy Research Scientific Computing Center, implements the propagation of the equal-time non-equilibrium one- and two-body Green's function (NEGF).
+Part of the methodology uses the "G1-G2" scheme presented in https://journals.aps.org/prb/abstract/10.1103/PhysRevB.101.245101.
+The code prepares the stationary state via adiabatic switching procedure, employs the GW self-energy, and propagates the equal time NEGF for lattice like models with multiple orbitals per site and long range interactions.

-This implementation allows for correlated initial states to be prepared from the non-interacting ground state of the Hamiltonian through Adiabtatic switching.
-Currently driving from equilibrium is carried out via quenching(rapidly changing the onsite energy of certain sites), other out of equilibrium preperations can be implemented by editing HF.h.
+This implementation allows for correlated initial states to be prepared from the non-interacting ground state of the Hamiltonian; the driving from equilibrium is carried out via quenching (rapidly changing the onsite energy of certain sites), other out of equilibrium preperations can be implemented by editing HF.h.

 # Required packages: